Jewish Holidays

 (which consists of two willow branches, a palm branch and three myrtle branches) and the etrog (a citrus fruit similar to a lemon).

-SIMCHAT TORAH / Friday and Saturday, October 6 and 7, 2023
+SIMCHAT TORAH / Wednesday and Thursday, October 24 and 24, 2024

 On Simchat Torah we finish our cycle of reading the Torah, and begin reading it once again.
 A day of great joy, we dance with the Torah and celebrate in the new faces beginning